rydmike/flex_seed_scheme/README.md

 * `FlexTones.material`, default and same as Flutter SDK M3 setup.
 * `FlexTones.soft`, softer and earthier tones than M3 FlexTones.material.
-* `FlexTones.vivid`, more vivid colors, uses chroma as given from all key colors.
+* `FlexTones.vivid`, more vivid colors, uses chroma as defined by each given key color.
-* `FlexTones.vividSurfaces`, like `vivid`, but with more color in surfaces and backgrounds.
+* `FlexTones.vividSurfaces`, like `vivid`, but with more color tint in surfaces and backgrounds.
 * `FlexTones.highContrast`, can be used for more color-accessible themes.
 * `FlexTones.ultraContrast`, for a very high-contrast theme version.
 * `FlexTones.jolly`, for a more "jolly" and colorful theme.
 * `FlexTones.vividBackground`, like `vividSurfaces`, but tone mapping for `surface` and `background` are swapped.
 * `FlexTones.oneHue`, a balanced chromatic setup.
 It is called oneHue because When only primary color is used as seed, it does not rotate its hue value to make a computed hue for tertiary tonal palettes, but uses the same hue.
 This makes it possible to make seed-generated color schemes from a single color.
 In such themes, all colors are based on the same hue, but using different chroma and tones to create a one color hue based theme.

 You can define custom tones mapping and chroma limitation setups with `FlexTones`.
-Using the `FlexTones.light` and `FlexTones.dark` constructors as base for custom definitions are preferred.
+Prefer using the `FlexTones.light` and `FlexTones.dark` constructors as base for custom definitions.
 By using them, you only need to override defaults that you want to change.

 ```dart
 // Example definition of light custom tones config.